matty271828/deployments/README.md

   - ✍️ 100,000 write operations per day

 Note: The auth service uses one D1 database, so the platform can support up to 9 additional projects before requiring a paid plan.

+## ⚠️ Disclaimer

+This platform is provided "as is" without any warranties.
+By using this template and platform:

+- **No Guarantees**: We make no guarantees about uptime, performance, or suitability for any purpose.
+- **User Responsibility**: You are responsible for your own deployments, data, and compliance with applicable laws.
+- **Cloudflare Services**: This platform relies on Cloudflare services which may have their own limitations, downtime, or policy changes.
+- **No Liability**: We are not liable for any damages, data loss, or issues arising from the use of this platform.
+- **Third-Party Services**: We are not responsible for the actions, policies, or changes made by Cloudflare, GitHub, or other third-party services.
+- **Security**: While we strive for security best practices, you are responsible for securing your own applications and data.
+- **Costs**: You are responsible for all costs incurred through Cloudflare or other services, including any accidental charges that may occur.

+Use this platform at your own risk and ensure you understand the implications of deploying infrastructure and applications.

 ## 🛠️ Customization